 Trolling balsa baits could be the number one tactic for getting all kinds of fish to eat, during any open-water season of the year.
-Whether long-lining on braid, or raiding the depths behind some leadcore, the Northland Rumble Series Baits are made to elicit reaction bites while withstanding everything from heavy cover to vicious strikes.
-That durability and “fishiness” is on display each time you put a Rumble Series Shad, Shiner, or Stickbait behind the boat.
-That said, there are certainly some best-practices that’ll get you bit with greater regularity.
-Here’s a few items to take into consideration the next time you’re pulling a Rumble Series Crankbait.
+Whether long-lining on braid or raiding the depths behind some leadcore, the Northland Rumble Series Baits are made to elicit reaction bites while withstanding everything from heavy cover to vicious strikes.
+That durability and “fishiness” are on display each time you put a Rumble Series Shad, Shiner, or Stickbait behind the boat.
+That said, here are some summer trolling tips to help you get bit with greater regularity.
+Here are a few items to take into consideration the next time you’re pulling a Rumble Series Crankbait.

-Depth – Especially for bottom dwelling fish like walleyes, dive depth could be one of the first variables to tackle when considering which Rumble Series Bait to pull.
+Depth – Especially for bottom-dwelling fish like walleyes, dive depth could be one of the first variables to tackle when considering which Rumble Series Bait to pull.
 Different series run differing depths with the Rumble Stick diving deepest, the Rumble Shad patrolling moderate depths, and the Rumble Shiner running shallowest.
-However, within each of those models are different sizes, which each have their own running depth.
+However, within each of those models are different sizes, which each have its own running depth.
 That makes it possible to cover some depth ranges with multiple baits of differing sizes.

 Structure – Not all structure is conducive to pulling crankbaits.
 When long-lining, we’re talking about large features with relatively consistent depths.
 That’ll help keep your baits in the zone and in front of fish for the longest time possible.
 Scattered fish along large structural elements are much preferred over tight pods of fish on small rock piles for example.
 You want your bait to be live for miles, not meters, anytime you put a Rumble Crank back behind the boat.